-Kieran Fitzpatrick and Maurice Curran from Barracuda FX, winners of the EY Emerging Entrepreneurs of the Year award.
-Photograph: Aidan Crawley
+Kieran Fitzpatrick and Maurice Curran of financial software business Barracuda FX were last night crowned winners of the emerging category at the EY Entrepreneur of the Year awards.

 The duo emerged as “ones to watch” at this year’s ceremony, having established their business as the industry-leading provider of specialised order management technology in the foreign exchange market in just four years.